Seinfeld: Seasons 4–5

-Season 4 marked the sitcom's entry into the Nielsen ratings Top 30, coinciding with several popular episodes, such as "The Bubble Boy" in which George and the bubble boy argue over Trivial Pursuit, and "The Junior Mint" in which Jerry and Kramer accidentally fumble a mint in the operating room.
+Season 4 marked the sitcom's entry into the Nielsen ratings Top 30.
+It contains several of the most popular episodes, such as "The Bubble Boy", in which George and the bubble boy argue over Trivial Pursuit, and "The Junior Mint" in which Jerry and Kramer accidentally fumble a mint in the operating room.
 This was the first season to use a story arc of Jerry and George creating their own sitcom, Jerry.
-Also at this time, the use of Jerry's stand-up act slowly declined, and the stand-up segment in the middle of Seinfeld episodes was cut.
+Also, at this time, the use of Jerry's stand-up act slowly declined, and the stand-up segment in the middle of Seinfeld episodes was cut.

-Much publicity followed the controversial episode, "The Contest", an Emmy Award-winning episode written by David, whose subject matter was considered inappropriate for prime time network TV.
+Much publicity followed the controversial episode "The Contest", an Emmy Award-winning episode written by David, whose subject matter was considered inappropriate for prime-time network TV.
 To circumvent this taboo, the word "masturbation" was never used in the script, instead substituted for by a variety of oblique references.
 Midway through that season, Seinfeld was moved from its original 9:00 p.m. time slot on Wednesdays to 9:30 p.m. on Thursdays, following Cheers again, which gave the show even more popularity.
-Ratings also sparked the move, as Tim Allen's sitcom Home Improvement on ABC had aired at the same time and Improvement kept beating Seinfeld in the ratings.
+Ratings also sparked the move, as Tim Allen's sitcom Home Improvement on ABC had aired at the same time, and Home Improvement kept beating Seinfeld in the ratings.
 NBC moved the series after Ted Danson announced the end of Cheers and Seinfeld quickly surpassed the ratings of the 9:00 p.m.
 Cheers reruns that spring.
 The show won an Emmy Award for Outstanding Comedy Series in 1993, beating out its family-oriented, time-slot competitor Home Improvement, which was only in its second season on rival network ABC.

-Season 5 was an even bigger ratings hit, consisting of popular episodes, such as "The Puffy Shirt" in which Jerry feels embarrassed wearing a "pirate" shirt on The Today Show, "The Non-Fat Yogurt" featuring Rudy Giuliani, the Republican then-mayor-elect of New York, and "The Opposite" in which George, doing the opposite of what his instincts tell him he should do, lands a job with the New York Yankees and Elaine leaves "Pendant Publishing" because of a comedy of errors that led to its demise.
+Season 5 was an even bigger ratings hit, consisting of popular episodes, such as "The Puffy Shirt", in which Jerry feels embarrassed wearing a "pirate" shirt on The Today Show, "The Non-Fat Yogurt" featuring Rudy Giuliani, the Republican then-mayor-elect of New York, and "The Opposite" in which George, doing the opposite of what his instincts tell him he should do, lands a job with the New York Yankees and Elaine leaves "Pendant Publishing" because of a comedy of errors that led to its demise.
 Another story arc has George returning to live with his parents.
-In the midst of the story arc, Kramer creates and promotes his coffee table book.
+Amid the story arc, Kramer creates and promotes his coffee table book.
 The show was again nominated for Outstanding Comedy Series, but lost to the Cheers spin-off Frasier, then in its first season.
 Seinfeld was nominated for the same award every year for its entire run but, after its win at the 45th Primetime Emmy Awards in 1994, always lost to Frasier, which went on to win a record 39 Emmy Awards in its 11-season run.